Jealvare87/line_detection_cuda_c/README.md

 # Line Detection CUDA_C
-A example in CUDA C of how to detect the lane edge
+A project in CUDA C of how to detect the lane edge